GLLO officers speaking with a community member

 Learn about Victoria Police LGBTIQA+ Liaison Officers, and their roles and responsibilities.

-Victoria Police LGBTIQA+ Liaison Officers (LLOs) are a contact point for the lesbian, gay, bisexual, transgender, intersex and queer community.
+Victoria Police LGBTIQA+ Liaison Officers (LLOs) are a contact point for lesbian, gay, bisexual, transgender, intersex and queer community members.

 LLO roles and responsibilities